We Tried e.l.f.’s New “Invisible” SPF Stick & The Hype Is Real

 “This little stick skims over skin, gliding on top of foundation without disturbing it.
 A quick wipe with a tissue removes any makeup residue from the surface.
 The finish feels subtly dewy (much to the relief of my dry patches), but it looks matte on my skin.
 Since it’s totally clear, I also love using it on my lips and along my hair parting — two spots I always forget (and always get burned) if I’m not wearing a hat.

-“This SPF stick is small but mighty, and I’m surprised to say that it’s quickly become one of my favorite sunscreen formulas — at least for touch-ups and reapplications throughout the day.
-I have dry, sensitive skin, which needs an initial layer of rich, creamy SPF in the morning (La Roche Posay Anthelios UVMune 400 is a favorite of mine), but I’ve been reaching for the e.l.f.
-Invisi-Stick as a secondary SPF over the last few weeks, and it’s not irritated my skin, made it feel dry and tight, or caused me to break out.
+“This SPF stick is small but mighty, and I’m surprised to say that it’s quickly become one of my favourite sunscreen formulas — at least for touch-ups and reapplications throughout the day.
+I have dry, sensitive skin, which needs an initial layer of rich, creamy SPF in the morning (La Roche Posay Anthelios UVMune 400 is a favourite of mine), but I’ve been reaching for the e.l.f.
+Invisi-Stick as a secondary SPF over the last few weeks, and it’s not irritated my skin, made it feel dry and tight or caused me to break out.

 AdvertisementADVERTISEMENT